TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 If the Lambda invocation crashes or despite our best efforts runs out of execution time, the message will be redelivered after the visibility timeout expires.
 All that we've lost is a little time and the work done since the last checkpoint.

-When the snapshot creation is complete all that remains is to write the snapshot root id back to the snapshot log entry, update the last snapshot attribute on the owning segment and remove the entry from the pending snapshots table.
+When the snapshot creation is complete, all that remains is to write the snapshot root id back to the snapshot log entry, update the last snapshot attribute on the owning segment and remove the entry from the pending snapshots table.
 Then we can finally delete the message from SQS and declare it a job well done.

 ## Idempotence

-*  Both side effects are naturally idempotent
+We've tried to recognize cases where side effects are repeatedly invoked and avoid them.
+However, there will always be edge cases that allow side effects to be run twice, sometimes even at the same time.
+That's where we have to rely on the natural idempotence of the operations.

- * One is a simple set tag to turn off auto delete
+Setting a tag value on an object in S3 to disable auto-delete is trivially idempotent.

- * Event log is idempotent so doesn't matter how many times you create snapshot, will get the same result
+Snapshot creation is another matter.
+It is naturally idempotent.
+Event log entries are immutable so you should get the same result every time you create a snapshot at the same log entry.
+However, making sure the implementation is actually idempotent needs attention to detail.

-* For things like snapshot want to avoid possibility of creating twice and orphaning a copy in S3
+Snapshot creation involves creation of lots of S3 objects.
+If we generate a new unique id for each object, for example by creating a random UUID, we could easily end up with orphaned objects in S3 after a repeat snapshot.
+Instead we need to use predictable ids based on the snapshot entry id.
+[Hash UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier#Versions_3_and_5_(namespace_name-based)) are useful if you want a consistent id format rather than an accumulation of different parts.
+[Writes to S3 are atomic](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html#ConsistencyModel) so you never seen the results of a partial or failed write.
+In our case either the object doesn't exist or it exists with the correct content.

-* Can be helpful to use hash guid based identifiers so the snapshot for a specific entry on a specific log always has same id
+What happens if duplicate snapshot invocations overlap?
+That won't cause a problem for the objects in S3.
+However, we will need to be careful with the intermediate checkpoint state we're writing to DynamoDB.
+Updates to an individual item are atomic so we don't have to worry about corrupt state.
+However, concurrent invocations could result in checkpoints jumping forwards and backwards.
+It should all work out in the end but it feels wasteful and chaotic.
+We can use a conditional write to ensure that checkpoints only move forward.
+If we find ourselves trying to write a checkpoint which has already moved on, we know there's another invocation active and can take the usual action to bail out.

-  * FIFO queue ordering guarantees are no use to us because we can't send messages in order.
-Deduplication is limited - more robust to make receiver idempotent anyway.
+You may be wondering why I'm using standard SQS queues rather than [FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html).
+FIFO queues guarantee that order is maintained and have built in message deduplication.
+Can't we avoid all this complexity?
+The guaranteed order is no use to us because we can't guarantee that we added messages to the queue in the right order to begin with.
+FIFO queues are more expensive, much less scalable and the deduplication operates within a limited time window.
+It's more robust to make sure the consumer is idempotent.

 ## Manual Fallback

-* What happens if DynamoDB streams records expire before they're processed.
-Either due to bug in implementation or major AWS outage?
+What happens if DynamoDB stream records or SQS messages expire before they're processed?
+What happens if there's a major AWS outage or a minor bug in our implementation?

-* Have tool that can reprocess event logs starting from specified date
+While this whole system should run like clockwork, it's always wise to have a plan B. Event sourcing helps us here too.
+The source of truth is the event log so in the worst case we can throw everything in S3 away and recreate all the snapshots.
+If stream records or SQS messages go missing, we can manually trigger snapshot creation starting from the last successful snapshot.
+The state stored in DynamoDB makes it easy to see where side effects haven't happened yet.

-* Works like stream processor.
-Reading entries, invoking Lambda with batch, using temp DynamoDB item to track progress
+It would be useful to have a tool that can reprocess event logs starting from a specified date.
+Read through log entries from the starting point, adding entries to the pending snapshots table and messages to the SQS queue where needed.